swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-Version control systems keep track of what has changed in a file when, and who made the change.
+The concept of version control involves keeping track of what has changed in a file when, and who made the change.
 These changes are often synchronized to a central server so that many users can track the same set of files.

+Any approach to version control has three main benefits for a researcher.
-Version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.
+First, version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.
 This is valuable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project),